Skip to content

 Morning view of Hyde Park Avenue in Forest Hills, Boston.

-The northern end of Hyde Park Avenue in the Forest Hills neighborhood, looking north towards downtown Boston.
+A 2020 photograph of the northern end of Hyde Park Avenue in the Forest Hills neighborhood, looking north towards downtown Boston.

 Planners from the City of Boston and the MBTA held their first open house on Tuesday evening in the city’s Hyde Park neighborhood to solicit ideas for “complete streets” and transit-priority improvements to Hyde Park Avenue, a major transit corridor and one of the only north-south routes into the neighborhoods of Hyde Park and Readville.